 My mother would also make “Scrap Apple Jelly” which amazed me as a child.
 When making a big batch of applesauce, she would scrape all the peelings and core remnants from the food mill and place it in a pot with a little water and sugar and a few spices.
-She would boil it for an hour or more, until jelled, strain it, and end up with a jar or so of jelly.
+She would boil it for an hour or more, until jelled, strain it, and end up with a tiny jar of jelly.
 Now that was truly using every bit of the apple!

 Ask a neighbor

 The trees are often planted for ornamental uses in landscapes, and in orchards to assist in pollination because they have prolific blossoms the bees love.
 In the nursery industry, crabapples are also used as a root stock because of their hardiness.
 Any use of the fruits is secondary.
 Crabapples are often a free fruit if you are lucky and have a tree, or a neighbor with a tree.
 You can also find them this time of year at the farm stands and farmers markets, and they are cheap, like, please-take-these-away cheap.